When blood gets into a person's urine (pee), doctors call it hematuria

 Peeing is one way our bodies get rid of waste products.
 The process starts in the

-kidneys, which remove excess fluids and
+kidneys, which remove

-leak into the urine at any part of the process, it causes hematuria.
+If blood cells leak into the urine at any part of the process, it causes hematuria.

 There are two kinds of hematuria: